Raspberry Pi + FreeBSD Series

 - Power off the Raspberry Pi and remove the SD card.

-2. Download Pi image from freebsd.org and copy it to a USB drive.
+2. Download Pi image from freebsd.org and copy it to an SD card.

 Make sure you download an image that ends with “RPI.”
 At the time of this writing, FreeBSD 13.1 is the most current release.
 12.2 is still supported but I have heard that it’s not good with the Pi hardware.
 Open up the Imager application and select the OS image.